arturdryomov/to-the-moon/README.md

 # To the Moon

-This repository contains the source code for the To the Moon Android app.
+This repository contains the source code for the To the Moon Android app [available on Google Play][Google Play link].

 > I have run 10 miles a day, every day, for 18 years.
 > That’s 65 thousand miles.
 A third of the way to the Moon.